 Policy for Students Receiving assistance with notes

 Assistance with notes is awarded to students based on provided medical documentation.

-It is the student's responsibility to work with the instructor to ensure you get the class notes in a timely manner.
+It is the student's responsibility to work with the instructor to ensure notes in a timely manner.

 Having assistance does not relieve you of the necessity to attend class(es).
 If you do not attend class, the notetaker is not obligated to provide you with materials from the missed class(es).
 It is the responsibility of the student to notify the instructor when the student needs to miss class(es).
 If the student misses three (3) classes without notifying the TDS or the instructor, then the student may lose their accommodation privileges.
 The student may request an appeal of the decision through the grievance procedures.